Frame Your Self-Image With Positive Words: Be Your Champion

 Use A Framework To Explain

 Frameworks are your best go-to tools if you want to formulate expressive answers.
 Frameworks are like roadmaps that guide how you respond.
-They artfully structure the quality of your answers and help you cover important points without rambling.
+They artfully structure the quality of your answers and help you cover essential points without rambling.

 Using a framework to describe yourself in an interview (or cover letter) provides clarity and impact.
 It helps you to present your capabilities and accomplishments systematically.
 A framework will prevent you from responding autonomously.